-SFFILM Invest builds upon the organization’s rich history of providing financial support to relevant independent films and progressive creative teams.
+SFFILM Invest builds upon the organization’s rich history of providing financial support to independent films and progressive creative teams from around the world, as well as its commitment to growing the Bay Area filmmaking community.
 The initiative is dedicated to the long-term sustainability of independent film and serves as a resource throughout the filmmaking journey for content creators.

 SFFILM Invest is by invitation only.